A frozen yogurt joint. I’ve just finished supper. My belt is tight from eating too much pizza.

 “I love taking care of people,” the girl tells me.
 “I’m gonna be a nurse one day.”

 The girl’s mother says that her daughter has always wanted to be a nurse, from Day One.
-And earlier this year, before Little Brother attempted his solo flight, the girl got her chance to be a real nurse.…
+And earlier this year, before Little Brother attempted his solo flight across the Atlantic, the girl actually got her chance to be a real nurse.